-"Valuing" a case in this context means coming up with a best guess at what a jury might award the person suing for a neck injury (the plaintiff), and then estimating 1) what the person being sued (the defendant) would be willing to pay, and 2) what the plaintiff would be willing to accept, to settle the case before trial (depending on which side is doing the valuation.)
+"Valuing" a personal injury case in this context often means coming up with a best guess at what a jury might award the person who is suing for a neck injury (the plaintiff), and then estimating:

-Neck injuries range from minor strains and sprains, to whiplash and even neck fractures.
-The more severe and long-lasting the injury, the greater the compensation in a personal injury insurance settlement or jury verdict.
+Neck injuries range from minor whiplash-like strains and sprains to spinal disk damage and cervical fractures.
+In general, the more severe and long-lasting the injury, the higher the compensation in a personal injury insurance settlement or jury verdict.
 Additionally, "hard" injuries like a fractured bone (cervical fracture in the case of a neck injury) tend to result in larger settlements than soft tissue injuries like whiplash or pinched nerve (cervical radiculopathy).
-To get an idea of how an insurance company views the severity of your injury, see Valuing the Nature and Extent of Your Injuries.
+Learn more about how the nature and extent of injuries affects claim value.

 Estimating the potential recovery with any degree of accuracy is quite difficult for one main reason: at trial, it will most likely be a jury that ultimately decides just how much money the defendant must pay the injured plaintiff.

-What is also key in valuing damages is how the neck injury affects a particular plaintiff.
-For example, if the plaintiff is an avid violin player, but can no longer hold the violin properly because of the neck injury, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury than if he could still pursue all his hobbies.
+Another key is how the neck injury affects a particular plaintiff.
+For example, if the plaintiff is an avid violin player, but can no longer hold the instrument properly because of the neck injury, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury.

-Similarly, if a plaintiff had a preexisting neck injury, his damages might be reduced because it is more likely that the defendant's acts were not entirely responsible for all of the plaintiff's pain and suffering.
+Similarly, if a plaintiff had a preexisting neck injury, her damages might be reduced since it might not be possible to tie the defendant's actions to all of the plaintiff's current pain and suffering.